Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 ### Collision Crash (SkyrimSE.exe+E014EC)

+This crash basically means someone - when coming out of a building, collided with something.

-Generally caused by a NPC Loading inside of a static object such as a scrubbing tub. (example at the rear of arcadia's there are two farmhouses which have a Scrubbing tub near them - NPC's leaving the house occasionally spawn inside of the scrubtub, instead of outside of the door)
+95% of the reports I've had are in Whiterun, caused by a NPC Loading inside a static object(scrubbing tub).
+At the rear of Arcadia's there are two farmhouses which have a scrubbing tub near them - NPC's leaving the house occasionally spawn inside the scrub tub, instead of outside the door.

 Fix: If the crash occurs in Whiterun, then disable the scrubbing tub using console, For all other locations, please raise a bug report.